Kajabi/kajabi-guides/titles-for-developers.md

 * Capable of handling customer support, maintenance, and application operational issues with little assistance.
 * Able to interface with other departments and leaders in company, as well as other vendors, at times when required.
-* Usually at least 3-7 years of experience being a professional programmer in the specific domain.
+* Usually at least 3-7 years of experience being a professional developer in SaaS web applications.

 ## Lead Developer